apache/accumulo-website/_docs-2/getting-started/quickstart.md

 This quick start provides basic instructions for installing and running Accumulo.
 For detailed instructions, see the [in-depth installation guide][in-depth].

+## Consider using automated tools

+There are external tools that automate installing and running Accumulo:

+* [Uno] sets up Accumulo on a single machine for developement
+* [Muchos] sets up Accumulo on a cluster (optionally launched in Amazon EC2)

+These tools automate the instructions below but are primarily used for development and testing.

+## Install Accumulo

 Either [download] or [build] a binary distribution of Accumulo from source code and unpack as follows.